dendronhq/dendron/packages/plugin-core/README.md

 1. Simple: Dendron should be a frictionless way to store, connect, and share knowledge.
 2. Fast: Dendron should be the fastest way to work with the information you care about.
-3. Extensible: Dendron should
+3. Extensible: Dendron should have a small core but limitless functionality through easy integration into existing vscode extensions and dendron specific plugins (coming soon).

 # Features

 ## Core
-- hierarchical lookup: find nodes by travelling hierarchies
+- hierarchical lookup: find, create and explore notes stored in a hierarchy
-- schemas: optional type system for your notes
+- schemas: a (optional) hierarchical type systems to help organize your notes
-- modeless operation: no difference between searching for a file and creating one

-## Bundled (enabled with recommended extensions)
+- vaults: grow, share, and collaborate on an ever expanding store of knowledge (coming soon)

+## Additional

+These features are enabled through third party extensions that are installed alongside Dendron when you first use it.

 - [live markdown preview](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced)
 - [math](https://shd101wyy.github.io/markdown-preview-enhanced/#/math) (KaTeX or MathJax)